crosstherubicon/Python_projects_and_more/email_with_python/README.md

-# Sending and receiving emails with Python
+# Sending emails with Python

 Sending emails with Python, the steps include conneccting to an email server, confirming connection, settinga protocol, loggin on, and sending the message.
 This could be automated using Python built-in smtplib libray.